 Summertime often means making new childcare arrangements while you’re at work when your children aren’t in school all day.
 Be sure to let their new babysitters or caregivers know how you typically help your child manage their oral hygiene routine.
 This is especially important if your child has braces, retainers, or any other special oral hygiene needs.

 A nice cool dip in the pool can feel great during the summer, but make sure you’re protecting your teeth!
 Pools with an improper pH or chlorine balance can wear away the enamel on your child’s teeth.
 If you have your own pool, make sure you consistently check the chlorine levels with chlorine strips.
 If you’re visiting a public pool, it is a good idea to do research into how often the pool is cleaned and treated.
 You can also check the railing and other hardware that comes in contact with the pool water for signs of corrosion, as this might mean that the water is too acidic and may damage your teeth.
 If this is the case, it may be best to opt for a different place to swim, or maybe a different water activity like a slip and slide or water gun fight!

 If your child is spending time outdoors enjoying the sun this summer, make sure that in addition to regular sunblock they are also using SPF chapstick!
 We often forget that caring for our lips is also a part of oral hygiene and health.
 Protecting your child’s lips from the sun with help them stay safe and comfortable.

 We hope you and your family have a wonderful and fun-filled summer!
-Be sure to schedule a checkup with us before your child goes back to school in the fall!
+Be sure to schedule a checkup with our Pediatric Dentist in Aurora before your child goes back to school in the fall!